looker-open-source/sdk-codegen/examples/typescript/README.md

-# Typescript Examples for the Looker API
+# TypeScript Examples for the Looker API

 The examples in this folder use `yarn`.
 If you don't have `yarn` installed already, you'll need to [install](https://yarnpkg.com/en/docs/install) it.